 Government Services

 Government agencies play a pivotal role in document attestation.
 These entities, including embassies and consulates, typically process legal documents such as visas, passports, and certificates of nationality.
-They verify documents through signature authentication and applying official seals.
+They verify documents through signature authentication and apply official seals.
 For instance, the Department of State in the US verifies documents for international use, ensuring they meet foreign legal standards.

 Educational Institutions